solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## MySQL on Azure hosting options

-The concepts IaaS (Infrastructure as a Service) and PaaS (Platform as a Service) describe the responsibilities of the public cloud provider and the enterprise customer to manage their data.
-Both approaches are common to host MySQL on Azure.
+The concepts Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) typically define the responsibilities of the public cloud provider and the enterprise customer when it comes to managing their cloud resources.
+Both approaches are common ways to host MySQL on Azure.

 ![This diagram shows the cloud adoption strategy.]

-### IaaS
+### IaaS (VMs)

 In the IaaS model, organizations deploy MySQL on Azure Virtual Machines.
 This provides the customer with the flexibility to choose when to patch